jarios71/twa-md2-lib/README.md

 Run `ng build` to build the sample.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `ng build --project twa-md2-dialogs` to build the module.
+Run `ng build --project twa-md2-dialogs` to build the dialogs module.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

+Run `ng build --project twa-md2-notifications` to build the notifications module.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.